Network Cluster-Robust Inference: Appendix

 \begin{proof}[Proof of \autoref{sufficiency}] We show $n^{-1}\cov(n_\ell\hat{G}_\ell(\theta_0),n_m\hat{G}_m(\theta_0)) = o(1)$ for any $\ell\neq m$.
 Let $\norm{\cdot}$ be the matrix sup norm.
 The covariance is bounded in norm by

 for some constant $C'>0$ and $p$ in \autoref{apsi}(b).
 This follows from Corollary A.2 of \cite{kojevnikov2021limit} (choose $A=\{i\}$, $B=\{j\}$, $a=b=1$, and $q=p$), which we may apply due to Assumptions \ref{apsi} and \ref{areg}.
-The sum over $s$ terminates at $n$ because there are only $n$ units in the network, and disconnected units are uncorrelated under \autoref{apsi}(a).
+The sum over $s$ terminates at $n$ because there are $n$ units.

 We next bound the term $n^{-1} \sum_{i \in \C_\ell} \sum_{j \in \C_m} \ind\{\ell_{\bm{A}}(i,j)=s\}$ in \eqref{1st}.
 Let

 the boundary of $\C_\ell$.
 Given $i \in \C_\ell$ and $j \in \C_m$ with $\ell_{\bm{A}}(i,j)=s$, there must exist some $k \in \mathcal{B}(\C_\ell)$ such that $\ell_{\bm{A}}(i,k)=d$ and $\ell_{\bm{A}}(k,j)=d'$, for some $d,d'$ satisfying $d+d'=s$ and $d'\geq 1$.
 Hence,